Parse.ly’s Guide to Campaign Tracking

 Content is also used to describe the position of of a piece of content on a page or in an email.
 A newsletter editor might tag each URL in a daily newsletter with an individual utm_content value, such as “utm_content=123456” or “utm_content=baked-alaska-recipe.”

-Examples: utm_content=green-text, utm_content=crying-baby, utm_content=top-banner
+Examples: utm_content=green-text, utm_content=crying-baby, itm_content=top-banner

-5. utm_term maps to Term
+5. utm_term and itm_term map to Term

 Term is used exclusively to identify the keyword associated with search engine marketing campaigns.
 When you set up a paid search campaign, you target ads based on keywords.
 For instance, if a company is selling soap, they might want to display ads in the search results to people who search for “handmade soap,” “lavender soap,” or “moisturizing soap.”
 If someone clicks on a soap ad after searching for “handmade soap,” they’ll be directed to a URL tagged with “utm_term=handmade_soap.”

-Examples: utm_term=running-shoes, utm_term=accounting-software
+Examples: utm_term=running-shoes, utm_term=accounting-software, itm_term=limited-time-offer

-Adding UTM parameters to a URL
+Adding UTM or ITM parameters to a URL

 It’s rare to see a URL with just one parameter attached.
 In practice, you’ll append multiple parameters to a URL to gather as much information about the URL as you need.
 Here’s how you might tag a newsletter URL that links to a blog post about video analytics: